Jala3400/Logo_to_ASCII/docs/tutorial.md

 Unfilled space: 0x11 pixels
 ```

--   `-o <file_name>` Because of [how this app works](how-it-works.md), the image you give it will be modified.
+-   `-o <file_name>`: Because of [how this app works](how-it-works.md), the image you give it will be modified.
 This arguments lets you save it.
--   `--alg` changes how a character is chosen for a block.
+-   `--alg`: Changes how a character is chosen for a block.
 Find more in the [algorithm tutorial](tutorial/tutorial-algorithms.md)

+Other important tutorials:

+-   To adapt the result to your specific font you should check out the [font tutorial](tutorial/tutorial-font.md)
--   In the [preprocessing tutorial](tutorial/tutorial-preprocessing.md) you will learn more transformations this app can do.
+-   In the [preprocessing tutorial](tutorial/tutorial-preprocessing.md) you will learn more transformations this app can do before converting the image.